gitops-tools/tekton-ci/README.md

 The other HTTP handler is at `/pipelinerun`, this supports standard [PipelineRuns](https://github.com/tektoncd/pipeline/blob/master/docs/pipelineruns.md) with a wrapper around them to automate extraction of the arguments from the incoming hook body.

-The example below, if placed in `.tekton/pull_request.yaml` will trigger a simple script that echoes the SHA of the commit when a pull-request is opened.
+The example below, if placed in `.tekton/push.yaml` will trigger a simple script that echoes the SHA of the commit when a push is made to `master`.

 The expressions in the `filter` and `paramBindings` use [CEL syntax](https://github.com/google/cel-go), and the `hook` comes from the incoming hook, in the example below, this is a [PushHook](https://github.com/jenkins-x/go-scm/blob/master/scm/webhook.go#L77).